Last Updated on November 30, 2023 by Carne Diem

 Pour the beef noodle broth with some smoked meat into a bowl.
 Add the cooked greens and noodles to a bowl, and if desired add some sliced green onions.
 Eat while warm.

-If you are looking for more Taiwanese inspired dishes, be sure to check out our recipe for Taiwanese Night Market Spicy Fried Chicken.
+If you are looking for more Taiwanese inspired dishes, be sure to check out our recipe for Taiwanese Night Market Spicy Fried Chicken or Ants Climbing a Tree Spicy Noodles.
 For more great brisket or beef short rib recipes be sure to check out some of our favorites:

 - BBQ Poutine With Smoked Brisket